Veterans and Active Duty Military

 The Office of Veteran Student Affairs also provides:

 - Claims filing to the U.S. Department of Veterans Affairs (DVA)

 - Referrals to community agencies

 - Monitoring of student degree plans and graduation progress

-Click here for a budget in consideration of Tuition, Fees, Books and Supplies.
+Click here for a budget including Tuition, Fees, Books and Supplies.